Suárez

-Suárez is a common Spanish surname, widely spread throughout Latin America as a consequence of colonization.
+Suárez is a common Spanish surname of Germanic origin, of which Juárez is an alternative form.
+It is widely spread throughout Latin America as a consequence of colonization.
 In origin it is a patronymic meaning "son of Suero" or "son of Soeiro".
-It is derived from the Latin name Suerius, meaning "swineherd".
+It may be derived from the Latin name Suerius, meaning "swineherd", in turn related to the Visigothic "surhari".
 The surname originates to the province of Asturias in northwest Spain.
 This surname is most commonly found in Mexico, Spain, Cuba, and Argentina.